Podcast: Play in new window

 - The growth of entrepreneurial SMB’s with new business models targeted at untouched mobile markets

-- Importance of mobile billing and analytics integration to measure ad campaigns correctly and comprehensively
+- Importance of mobile billing and analytics integration to reveal mobile performance measurement campaigns accurately and comprehensively

 - Integrated billing solutions allowing brands and advertisers to easily collect mobile payments, eliminating the need for SMS texting or the PayPal model for purchases.
 This creates a simple, click-to-buy experience.